nickhedley/gridtwin-za/RESULTS.md

 ---

-## Lithium saturates, and the Deep decarbonisation preset was three times past it
+## SUPERSEDED 23 Sep 2026 - Lithium saturates, and the Deep decarbonisation preset was three times past it

+> Measured when battery capital scaled straight off duration, which priced an 8-hour system at
+> twice a 4-hour one and made inverters free.
+Re-run below.
+The saturation itself survives; the
+> cost column does not.

 Build `2026-09-17a`, 17 Sep 2026.
 Swept on Deep decarbonisation at 6 hours; system cost already carries new-build capex.